 An RN-BSN track is available for ADN and diploma nurses, designed to accommodate distance and working nurses.
 All theory courses for this track are available online, typically requiring only 1 meeting on campus each semester (NURS 300W requires two on-campus meetings).
 The public health practicum course (N474R) may be available in the RN's local community.
 The working RN can complete this program in 15 months.
 See the RN advisor and the website for details.

 MS in Nursing

-The 30-unit part-time online MSN curriculum prepares a Nurse Educator with a focus in Adult Health.
-Graduates are prepared to teach in schools of nursing or within health care agency staff development departments.
+The 30-unit, part-time online MSN curriculum has two options.
+The first prepares a Nurse Educator with a focus in Adult Health.
+Graduates of this option are prepared to teach in schools of nursing or within health care agency staff development departments.
 They are also prepared to provide advanced nursing care in a variety of health care delivery settings.
-An additional leadership track is planned for implementation in fall 2013.
+The second option is Nursing Leadership.
+This option prepares graduate level nurses with advanced training in leadership and management to assume formal leadership roles in a variety of healthcare settings.
 The online program is geared to meet the needs of working nurses in rural areas.
 All the major theory courses are offered online; clinical and practice teaching courses can be arranged in the student's local community.
-Students are currently admitted once every two years (fall semester, even years), although annual admission is planned beginning in fall 2013.
+Students are admitted once every two years (fall semester, even years).

 Faculty, Clinical Agencies and Clinical Requirements

 The Nursing faculty is composed of master's and doctorally prepared Registered Nurses, with extensive experience in professional practice settings, covering all nursing specialty areas.
 A state-of-the-art simulation center enhances student learning.
 Practicum courses provide students clinical experience in a variety of health care agencies, caring for clients in all age ranges, with many diverse health needs.